 Must applicants submit a GRE score report?

-All applicants must request that ETS submit a valid, official score report of the GRE to the Rackham Graduate School; the GRE is valid for five years.
+Submitting GRE scores is optional for the 2021-22 admission season (whose application deadline is Dec.
+1, 2021).
+All applicants choosing to submit GRE scores must request that ETS submit a valid, official score report of the GRE to the Rackham Graduate School; the GRE is valid for five years.
 The institution code for the University of Michigan is 1839.
 There is no department code required.
 The GMAT is not an acceptable substitute for the GRE.
 Do not send a paper copy of your score report; any received will be discarded.
 Be mindful that processing time for GRE/TOEFL scores to arrive at the Rackham Graduate School is approximately 7-10 business days.